kevgo/text-runner/README.md

 `​``
 ```

-To make this part actionable, we surround it with an anchor tag:
+To make this part of the documentation actionable/testable, surround it with an `<a>` tag:

 <a class="tutorialRunner_runMarkdownInTutrun">